 Cooperative agreements: In January 2017 the Commission entered into a toll operator agreement, for the operations of the 15 Express Lanes.
 The toll operator is responsible for day-to-day operations of the toll collection system.
-The toll operator agreement expires in April 2026.
-In December 2022, the five-year extension options were exercised and the agreement will expire April 2031.
+The toll operator agreement expires in April 2031.
+In August 2024, the ten-year extension options were exercised, and the agreement will expire April 2041.
 The toll operator agreement provides operating services to the Commission in the annual amount of \$7,755,600 for the first two years of operations.
-Thereafter, annual amounts will be based on variable pricing.
+Thereafter, annual amounts are based on variable pricing.

-Purchase commitments: The Fund has entered into other agreements in the ordinary course of business with companies and other governmental agencies related to operations and maintenance.
+Purchase commitments: : The Fund has entered into other agreements in the ordinary course of business with companies and other governmental agencies related to operations and maintenance.
 These agreements, which are significant, are funded with available and future revenues.